Clueless-Community/seamless-ui/README.md

 Once the pull request is merged, you will be given points accroding to the difficulty of the contribution.
 If you top the leaderboard you will be winnning amazing swags and t-shirts from `ClueLess`

+## Don't know about tailwind css ,html and git and github.

+Here is a guide for you to started with all of these. [link](https://github.com/Clueless-Community/web-ui-kit/blob/main/Tutorial.md)
 ## What is the purpose of this project?

 We want to build the best and most simple UI Kit for fronted development, which you can use irrespective of stack you are using, be ir a plain HTML CSS static page or React, Vue or Angular.
 One should be always able to use this UI kit.